-The Ladies’ Ski Club is one of the world’s oldest ski clubs, founded on 23 January 1923 in Murren, Switzerland to promote ski racing and good fellowship among skiing nations.
+The Ladies’ Ski Club is one of the world’s oldest ski clubs.
+It was founded in 1923 in Murren, Switzerland to promote ski racing and good fellowship among skiing nations.
+It continues to promote those important objectives to this day.
+Most female British Olympians have been members of the Ladies’ Ski Club.
+Many have received support to help them achieve their ambitions.
+Of these Chemmy Alcott is probably the most well-known.